-If you’re travelling between Chiang Mai and Bangkok, and you can’t find any cheap budget flights on Skyscanner – this overnight sleeper train is a great option.
+If you’re travelling between Chiang Mai and Bangkok, and you can’t find any cheap budget flights on Aviasales– this overnight sleeper train is a great option.

 Budget travellers will love that you save on a night of accommodation, and it’s a comfortable journey too.

 18. Ladies – bring a light scarf & sarong

 If you’re hoping to discover Thai culture during your visit (you should be, it’s beautiful), then you’ll likely be visiting a few temples.

 For ladies, it’s important to know that almost all temples require that your legs and shoulders must be covered upon entry.

 Thailand has a tropical climate, so it’s not likely that you want to be walking around in long pants/tops all day.
 No problem, just pack a light scarf to cover your shoulders (over your sleeveless shirt is ok) and a sarong to wrap around your waist (over your shorts is fine) when entering any temple.

 Once you exit the temple, you can remove them and put them back into your day bag.